ConceptaNjolima/MyTNTResources/Week 2/[ENG2.4]Intro To Redux.md

   * `mapStateToProps` does exactly what its name suggests.
 It connects a part of the Redux state to the props of a React component.
 By doing so a connected React component will have access to the exact part of the store it needs.

     * In previous example programs that you've seen the component that you were writing/examining would receive it's props from whichever thing on the page created this component.
-So if we had a counter component *without* Redux then the overall App would set the Redux-less counter's props so that the counter component would know what it's number is, etc, etc.
+So if we had a counter component *without* Redux then the overall App would set the Redux-less counter's props so that the counter component would know what its number is, etc, etc.

       A major point of using Redux is to avoid situations like that where another thing (like the App) needs to know how to set up this Counter component.

       So when we're using Redux (like we're doing here) we need a way to 'translate' the current state into props that this Component can use.
 The App had been doing this in the Redux-less version, and now that it's not doing this we need something else to do this.
-We'll have the Component do this for itself (which is awesome because now the code for the individual component is consolidated into a single file)(all the previous files defined how *any* component might interact with Redux - this file defines our new, individual Component)
+We'll have the Component do this for itself (which is awesome because now the code for the individual component is consolidated into a single file) (all the previous files defined how *any* component might interact with Redux - this file defines our new, individual Component)

       That's why the `mapStateToProps` method is given the current state of the app and expected to return an object that contains the props that this Component needs.